 Criteria for Admissions and Continued Enrollment in Graduate Business Programs

 Initial and continued enrollment in any graduate program within the Richards College of Business is not only determined by academic criteria.
 Honest, ethical, professional behavior must be demonstrated at all times during the admissions process and throughout one’s tenure as a student in the program.
 Students may therefore be denied enrollment or removed from any graduate program for engaging in dishonest, unethical, unprofessional behavior in a class, or in any interaction with University of West Georgia faculty, staff, or students.

 The graduate programs in the Richards College of Business rely on a competitive admission process.
-In order to qualify for admission consideration, applicants must hold an undergraduate degree from an accredited institution.
-Applicants must have made a "C" or better in all undergraduate courses that are prerequisites for the selected graduate programs.
-In some cases, additional undergraduate courses are required.
+Applicants must complete an undergraduate degree from an accredited institution.
+Many graduate courses require undergraduate prerequisites.
+Applicants must have a grade of "C" or better in all undergraduate prerequisites courses.
 Undergraduate courses do not count toward a Graduate GPA.